Rabbitory/rabbitory_cli/README.md

   <img src="https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/laren/cli-readme/assets/select-aws-region-ex.png" alt="select-aws-region" width="60%" />
 </p>

 Upon deployment, Rabbitory spins up all the necessary AWS infrastructure for you to self-host your personal Rabbitory Control Panel, where you can create, configure, and manage your RabbitMQ instances.
-Once Rabittory has been successfully deployed, you'll receive a link to this Control Panel.
+Once Rabittory has been successfully deployed, you'll receive a link to your Control Panel.

 ![Deploy success](https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/laren/cli-readme/assets/rabbitory-deploy-success.png)